Welcome to our website!

 recent highlights

-have been and are involved in this art form”. - York Institute Baseball Field - This project consisted of the completion of a baseball field to be used with the one other sole baseball field in the county.
+• York Institute Baseball Field - This project consisted of the completion of a baseball field to be used with the one other sole baseball field in the county.
 Local, matching funds were combined with funds from the Baseball Tomorrow Fund (sponsored by Major League Baseball and Major League Baseball Players Association).

-- Post Oak Creek - This project has consisted of the assessment of the water quality of the Post Oak Creek watershed and the eventual implementation of Best Management Practices within the watershed to improve water quality.
+• Post Oak Creek - This project has consisted of the assessment of the water quality of the Post Oak Creek watershed and the eventual implementation of Best Management Practices within the watershed to improve water quality.